koron/ssserver/README.md

     $ go get -u github.com/koron/ssserver

+Assure to install Chrome and Chrome driver.

-Start the server, it listen 3000 on localhost.
+Then start the server, it listen 3000 on localhost.

     $ ssserver

-Request from other terminal or console
+Run these command from other terminal or console to obtain screenshots.

     $ curl -v http://127.0.0.1:3000/?u=https://www.kaoriya.net/ -o kaoriya.png
     $ curl -v http://127.0.0.1:3000/?u=http://tokyo-ame.jwa.or.jp/ -o ame.png

 ## Requirements

+These tools are required to make ssserver work correctly.

 *   [Chrome browser][browser]
 *   [Chrome driver][driver]

-    Install the driver to anywhere in your PATH.
+Install those to anywhere in you PATH environment variable.

 ## Request Parameters